Junos16/Notes/stack vs heap.md

         - It is very common and desirable for memory allocated to last longer than the lifetime of the function or thread it was allocated in
 - Conclusion: Separate memory locations per process
     - At least 2 separate locations of memory could be provided to a process at the start of execution
-    - One of them should be very inflexible but provide very efficient memory utilization and high speed
+    - Stack: One of them should be very inflexible but provide very efficient memory utilization and high speed
         - Memory is allocated contiguously and sequencially
         - A pointer is maintained to indicate the start of the free memory and memory is generally only allocated from that direction
         - Fast allocation and deallocation (only 1 instruction)